Skip to main content

 Symptoms of the first (primary) infection are often different to recurring cold sores.

-• The blisters and ulcers are painful.
+• Pain.
+The blisters and ulcers are often painful.
 Swallowing or eating may become quite painful.
-The pain may cause you to pool (collect) saliva in the mouth and children may drool (dribble).
+The pain may cause saliva to pool in your mouth and children may drool (dribble).

-• The glands in your neck may swell and become tender.
+• Glands.
+The glands in your neck may swell and become tender.

-• You may develop a high temperature (fever) and general aches and pains.
+• Fever.
+You may develop a high temperature (fever) and general aches and pains.

 Continue reading below